gpaulissen/blog/_posts/2021-02-15-oracle-apex-how-to-build-3.md

 site.baseurl }}/oracle-apex-how-to-build-2/) but for a development environment I would just download a virtual development machine.
 It comes with the database and Apex integrated on an Unbreakable Linux Operation System.
-Simple to use and backup and you can be a DBA without bothering anyone.
+Simple to use and backup and you can be the DBA without bothering anyone.
 And free of charge for a development environment.

 Do not forget to make snapshots (backups) regularly.
 It has saved my life